NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hampering-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You arrange brambles, wires, sticky goo, or other materials to interfere with a creature's movement.
 The square with this snare, as well as three adjacent squares (to form a 10-foot-by-10-foot area), become difficult terrain when the first creature enters the snare's square.
-The difficult terrain affects the creature's movement right away, including its movement into the triggering square, and it lasts for 1d4 rounds after the snare is triggered.
+The difficult terrain affects the creature's movement right away, including its movement into the triggering square, and it lasts for `dice: 1d4` rounds after the snare is triggered.
 A creature can use an Interact action to clear the difficult terrain out of a single square early."
 powerTitle1:
 actionEconomy1:
 type1: